bzak/simple-network-simulator/README.md

 I know the code is quite ugly, I'm sorry for that but it is a fork of another project and it was intended for research purposes only.
 It depends on tinkerpop gremlin version 0.6

-However - it shoud work :)
+However - it should work :)